UglyDolls: Accolades

 UglyDolls was awarded a ReFrame Stamp in the category "Top 100-Grossing Narrative Feature" for involving women in at least four of eight key areas of production.
 The song "Broken & Beautiful" was nominated in the 2019 Teen Choice Awards in the category "Choice Song from a Movie".

-Cancelled television series
+Proposed television series

-In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls, which also included VOD rights to the film.
+In May 2018, less than a year prior to the film's release, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls, which also included VOD rights to the film.
 The series was meant to consist of 26 episodes per season with a projected release date of early 2020.
-However, due to the film’s financial failure, no further updates regarding the series have been announced as of 2025.
+However, due to the film's financial failure, there have been no updates on the project since.

+On April 25, 2026, a series made with generative AI was launched on the film's YouTube channel, which caused controversy.